 - 127. The new EU General Data Protection Regulation (GDPR) now forms part of the data protection regime in the UK, together with the new Data Protection Act 2018 (DPA 2018).
-They have applied since 25 May 2018 and PIOs should make their own arrangements to comply with both as regards passport issuing activities. - 128.
+They have applied since 25 May 2018 and PIOs should make their own arrangements to comply with both in regards to passport issuing activities. - 128.
 PIOs are responsible for making their own privacy notices available to customers on their website. - 129.
 All PIOs must register with the Information Commissioners Office (ICO) unless they meet ICO exemption criteria. - 130.
 It is a legal requirement to report serious breaches to the Information Commissioner's Office (ICO) within 72 hours.
 Breaches of the regulation are subject to a potential fine of up to 20 million Euros.
 The PIO should also inform the Scottish Government within 24 hours of a suspected breach.
-Please mark the subject line as "urgent" in any emails sent and if you do not get a response within 24 hours (of a working day) please contact the CA's equine ID team directly or via their Departmental switchboard (see page 2 for contact details). - 131.
+Please mark the subject line as "urgent" in any emails sent and if you do not get a response within 24 hours (of a working day) please

+- contact the CA's equine ID team directly or via their Departmental switchboard (see page 2 for contact details). - 131.
 Not all breaches have to be reported to the ICO only the ones where the individual is likely to suffer some form of damage, such as through identity theft or a confidential breach.
 However, PIOs should notify any loss, corruption or theft of passport data to the Scottish Government within 24 hours so they can decide/advise what further action needs to be taken to comply with data protection requirements. - 132.
 PIOs must ensure they have the right procedures in place to detect, report and investigate a personal data breach. - 133.
 PIOs should also have procedures in place to handle new requirements under the GDPR including data subject requests.
-Guidance on the ICO webpages can be found at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/
+Guidance on the ICO webpages.